pixel-clover/ariko/README.md

 1. In the Ariko window, click the "Settings" button.
 This will open the settings panel.
 2. Enter API Keys:
-    *   For better security, you can set your API keys as environment variables on your system and Ariko will automatically load them.
+    *   For better security, you can set your API keys as environment variables on your system, and Ariko will automatically load them.
         *   `OPENAI_API_KEY`: Your API key for OpenAI.
         *   `GOOGLE_API_KEY`: Your API key for Google.
-        *   `OLLAMA_URL`: The URL for your local Ollama instance (deafaul: `http://localhost:11434`).
+        *   `OLLAMA_URL`: The URL for your local Ollama instance (default: `http://localhost:11434`).
     *   Alternatively, you can paste your keys directly into the corresponding fields in the settings panel.
 3. Click the "Save and Close" button to save your settings.

----

-### Documentation
+### Work Modes

-To be added.
+Ariko can operate in two modes, which you can switch between at the top of the window:

+-   **Ask Mode**: A standard question-and-answer chat mode.
+Ariko will use its knowledge and the context you provide to answer your questions.
+-   **Agent Mode**: An experimental mode where Ariko can perform actions in the editor, like creating, deleting, or modifying files and GameObjects.

 ---